SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

   Recommendation: adjust according to your needs.

 - `maxRenderTime` is the maximum amount of time expected for a render to complete.
 If the render exceeds this timeout, the concurrency slot is released, which allows the next request to be server-side rendered.
 However, this may not release the rendering resources for a render that has not completed, which may cause additional memory usage on the server.
 The `maxRenderTime` logs which render exceeds the render time, which is useful for debugging.
 The value should always be higher than `timeout` and `forcedSsrTimeout` options.
+See also [this](#Rendering-of-${URL}-was-not-able-to-complete.-This-might-cause-memory-leaks!)

   The default value is `300000` milliseconds (5 minutes).